Have Questions?

 (800) 715-4225

-Gateway Behavioral Health Services has been providing recovery rehab to individuals who live in and around Brunswick, GA. and who are struggling with drug and alcohol abuse disorders.
+Gateway Behavioral Health Services has been providing recovery rehab to individuals who live in and around Brunswick, Georgia and who are struggling with drug and alcohol abuse disorders.
 As such, Gateway Behavioral Health Services provides a wide range of services such as individual psychotherapy, trauma therapy, behavior modification, brief intervention approach, cognitive/behavior therapy, rational emotive behavioral therapy and others applying its unique philosophy of evidence based approaches to addiction treatment.

 This treatment center also thinks that each client benefits most from individualized services.
 To this end, it has been specializing in a wide array of personalized treatments like clients referred from the court/judicial system, aftercare/continuing care, domestic violence, residential beds for client's children, persons with serious mental illness, legal advocacy and more.
 In the same way, this drug and alcohol rehab center offers these treatments in the following settings - inpatient addiction treatment facilities, long term rehab programs, inpatient detox centers, short term treatment centers, outpatient substance abuse treatment services and more.